beothy/MI/README.md

 It was a homework for the subject Artificial Intelligence.

-Contributors: Gerendai Zsuzsa & Beöthy Bence
+Contributors: Gerendai Zsuzsa & Beöthy Bence Informatic Engineer students of Budapest University of Technology and ECOconomics

-informatic engineer students of BUDAPEST UNIVERSITY OF TECHNOLOGY AND ECONOMICS